vincentsels/ProjectManagement/README.md

   * Displays summary reports per user.
   * Allow easy export to excel or other formats *(todo)*.

+### Per-resource Gantt chart

+* In addition to the amount of hours per week, also add support to enter non-working days per resource.
+* A Gantt chart that lists all work items per resource, shows the progress and expected completion date.
+* Play around with expected 'availability' of each resource, expressed as a percentage of their available time, to discover a realistic date of when this developer's work will be finished.

 ### Project timeline

 * Shows an overview of all projects, sub-projects, categories and tickets for a certain version: